odys-z/Anclient/docsphinx/source/dev/issues.rst

 ..

-This can be explained as duplicated react been used.
+This can be explained as duplicated react libs been used.

 Solution
 ________